CraigTreptow/rayz/README.md

 # Rayz

-An implementation of a ray tracer based on the ["The Ray Tracer Challenge"](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) book in Elixir.
+An implementation of a ray tracer based on the ["The Ray Tracer Challenge"](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) book in Python.

 ### Plan